Acoustic 80s Covers

 The 1980s have a special place in today's popular music culture as the '80s gave birth to a lot of legendary bands and artists.
 The electro melodies instrumental hooks and beats were replacing traditional music, heavily influenced by the availability of Electronic-music, synthesizers creating the Synth-pop era, which peaked in the late 1970s to mid-1980s.
 It wasn't just about the listeners though, The Music-industry was all about image due to the popularity of the music video, electronica appeared to take over Rock-and-Roll.

 Who can forget the haunting tone of Frontman Ian Curtis and Joy Division with love will tear us apart in 1980?
-The Pudenski Brothers band perform music by many different artists from the 1980s, traditional folk songs, music from popular rock bands, in fact, most popular songs, however, the largest area of their playlist comes from 80s acoustic cover songs.
-Acoustic covers of popular 80s songs, with the Percussion provided by Craig, and Lead vocalist and acoustic guitar provided by Martin.
-Bringing back memories of your favourite Number-one
+The Pudenski Brothers band perform 80s acoustic songs by many different artists from the 1980s, traditional folk songs, music from popular rock bands, in fact, most popular songs, however, the largest area of their playlist comes from 80s acoustic cover songs.
+Acoustic covers of popular 80s songs, with the Percussion provided by Craig, and Lead vocalist and acoustic guitar songs provided by Martin.
+Bring back memories of your favourite Number-one with their own version of the song.

-The Music which was popular for this generation came from this new romantic era which was popular on the music scene, The Pudenski Brothers perform their version stripped back mimicking the synthesizers with acoustic guitar and a Cajon replacing the rhythms from the drums.
+The smash hit Music which was popular for this generation came from this new romantic era which was popular on the music scene, The Pudenski Brothers perform their version stripped back mimicking the synthesizers with acoustic guitar and a Cajon replacing the rhythms from the drums.
 If this was your type of music, then come along and watch the brothers play.
 There were also several new genres that arrived throughout the 1980s, Disco was still round and about but musical styles were changing.
 These changes included Punk-rock, Progressive rock, Hip-Hop and New Wave which have all influenced music today.
 This article takes a look at other influences of acoustic covers of popular hits and why we all love a great acoustic cover.
+We may even throw in a Kazoo or guitar solo.

 MTV - Music Television